onfido/onfido-ios-sdk/README.md

 ## Accessibility

-The Onfido iOS SDK has been optimised to provide the following accessibility support by default:
+The Onfido SDKs are [WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/) compliant to level AA.
+They have been optimized to provide the following accessibility support by default:

 - Screen reader support: accessible labels for textual and non-textual elements available to aid VoiceOver navigation, including dynamic alerts